 An Artist with a Social Conscience

 Max Ginsburg is an artist known for his social relevance and ability to capture the human form in a most sensitive manner.

 As a romance cover illustrator, he stands among the cream of the crop, with impeccable artistry in his images.
 His career spans many decades, and Ginsburg has reinvented himself time and time again as an artist, an illustrator for book covers, a commercial painter, a teacher, and a voice for change.

-Max Ginsburg was born in France in 1931 to American parents, then raised in New York from toddlerhood onward.
+Max Ginsburg was born in France in 1931 to American parents.
+After the family moved back to the United States, he was raised in New York from an early age.

 As his father was a painter, Ginsburg was surrounded by paints and canvases all his life.
 He first picked up a painting brush at age 2.

 But his path as an artist began in earnest during his early teens.
 Ginsburg would enter art school in the 1950s.
 In 1953, Ginsburg graduated from Syracuse University with a Bachelor in Fine Arts.
 He received his Masters Degree in 1963 from City University of New York.

 Ethos and Painting Technique